Peter Dante: Education

-Dante spent a post-graduate year (1987-1988) at Fork Union Military Academy playing football and lacrosse.
-He stated in an interview that "It was a good experience going down South".
+Dante spent a post-graduate year (1987–1988) at Fork Union Military Academy playing football and lacrosse.
+He stated in an interview that "it was a good experience going down South".

 He is a graduate of Hofstra University, where he played lacrosse.
-He was an assistant coach for the lacrosse team at Loyola Marymount University for the 2011 season and has coached many club teams, including the Riptide lacrosse team, that made it to the state championships.
+He was an assistant coach for the lacrosse team at Loyola Marymount University for the 2011 season and has coached many club teams, including the Riptide lacrosse team, which made it to the state championships.